karush17/Ising-notes/README.md

 - [x] Introduction and Strenghts/Weaknesses of various approaches (not much work is done here so elaborate)
 - [ ] Short blog summarizing the capabilities of Ising Models

+### Blogs (September-November)
+ - [ ] Two blogs consisting of (1) introduction to Ising models and their funtioning and (2) the usage of Ising Networks in Deep Hierarchical Reinforcement Learning
+ - [ ] (1) Blog should contain the basic functioning and explanation of Ising models, their fundamental math, diagrams of structures (drawn) and their working in 1D.
+(This blog is to provide the reader with the background for Ising Networks)
+ - [ ] (2) Blog should highlight Ising Networks, their structures, functioning, advantages and results.
+(This is official blog for the project)

 ### Intuition of Ising Models (October)
 - [ ] Intuition behind Ising Models- A deeper intuition is required from layman's point of view.
 Explaining the algorithm and findings may not help as the community is not aware of Ising Models.
 A seperate section on Intuition is essential for this purpose.
 - [ ] Illustrations of the model with proper reasoning for its usage, strengths and weaknesses is essential.